Skip to content

 The Aftermath of a Storm

 Heavy storms can obliterate even the most fool-proof roof.
 Depending on the severity of the storm, the damage may be too severe to ignore.
 It is important to inspect the roof for damage for safety reasons – regardless of its age or build quality.
-Regular inspects help prevent roof damage – but consider an emergency inspection after a storm or weather event.
+Regular inspections help prevent roof damage – but consider an emergency inspection after a storm or weather event.

 In most cases, the damage caused by a storm may be visible to the untrained eye.
 In other cases, you might notice signs of damage such as water stains due to leaks in the ceiling.
 Other signs of roof damage include missing chimney caps, caulking around the dormers or skylights, and damaged or missing tiles.